COVID-19 by the numbers

 - Read the E-Edition, our digital replica newspaper

 *Pay $1.50 for the first 22 weeks of your subscription.
 After 22 weeks, price increases to the regular rate of $19.00 per month.
 GST will be added to each payment.
 Subscription can be cancelled after the first 22 weeks.

-The Winnipeg Free Press is tracking the status of COVID-19 in Manitoba, as reported by provincial health authorities.
+The Winnipeg Free Press is tracking the status of COVID-19 in Manitoba, as reported by provincial and federal health authorities.